sixslime/unnamed-sc-spec/docs/guide/converting/namespace.md

 Also, while not explicitly required, it is expected that it follows [good naming practices](TODO).

-Per these requirements, any resources that do not already exist by default in the `minecraft` namespace must not be contained in your datapack's `minecraft` namespace.
-If such resources do exist, you must move them to your datapack's primary namespace.
+Per these requirements, If your datapack defines any resources in the `minecraft` namespace that do not exist by default, you must move them to your datapack's primary namespace.

 If your datapack depends on other datapacks, assume that the dependencies' resources are already defined when evaluating these requirements *(dependencies will be covered [later](TODO))*.